-Throughout the roll-out of the NDIS there has been continuous improvements to the scheme and come 1st of October 2019, the NDIS will be funding a range of new health-related supports and will have a clearer guidance of what they can and cannot support with.
+Throughout the roll-out of the NDIS there has been continuous improvements to the scheme and as of the 1st of October 2019, the NDIS will fund a range of health-related supports and will have a clearer guidance of what they can and cannot support with.

 What’s new?
 Participants will still be able to receive full funding for their bladder and bowel management solutions, but NDIS will now also fund catheter changes and cleaning of catheters for those using a catheter solution.

 If you have bladder or bowel concerns, you can talk to a Coloplast Clinical Nurse about a range of different scenarios.
-To see a list of free MS Clinic locations please click here.
 For serious concerns, you should always consult your healthcare professional.

 Irene [from Coloplast] is warm and caring, and very easy to talk to, as well as being super-efficient and professional.
 She organised for catheters to be sent from Coloplast, while waiting for funds from NDIS.